This article will show you how to set up your Brother printer and connect it to Check-Ins.

 - Remove the default printer.

 - To select a Brother printer on the WiFi, tap Printer Setup, which will show all printers on your WiFi.
-If you don't see the printer you need, search from that box.
+If you don't see the printer you need, search from that box or Set Manually.

 - If using a Citizen Printer, change it to high density by checking the box.